 Snow White and the Seven Dwarfs

-AFI Top 100 / Animation / Cartoon / Classic / Family / Fantasy / Musical
+AFI Top 100 / Animation / Classic / Family / Fantasy / Musical

-A storybook opens, telling of a little Princess named Snow White.
-Her wicked stepmother the Queen was afraid that Snow White’s beauty would someday surpass her own, and thus dressed her in rags and forced the Princess to work as a maid.
+A storybook opens revealing the story of a little Princess named Snow White.
+Her wicked stepmother, the Queen, was afraid that Snow White’s beauty would someday surpass her own, and thus dressed her in rags and forced the Princess to work as a maid.
 With this fear in mind, she confronted her Magic Mirror daily and asked “who is the fairest of them all?”
-For many years, the Queen was always the answer.
+For many years, 'the Queen' was always the answer.

 Frightened by the forest , Snow White runs around frantically until she collapses on the ground.
 When she finally comes to, she is befriended by friendly woodland animals.
 They lead her to a little cottage in the middle of the woods.
 After knocking without a reply, she enters the small house.
 It is terribly untidy inside, so the Princess cleans up the place with the help of her new animal friends.
 After working she goes upstairs and falls asleep in the bedroom, which is furnished with seven small beds.
 The owners of the house, the Seven Dwarfs, Doc, Grumpy, Happy, Sleepy, Dopey, Sneezy, and Bashful, return home after a day of work at the diamond mines.
 They are startled to discover that their cottage is orderly, clean, and the lights are on.
 They travel upstairs, and are even more surprised to find the slumbering Princess lying across three of their beds.
 Snow White wakes up just then and introduces herself to the seven little men .
 She strikes a deal with them, offering domestic duties for a place to stay.